marlow17/PredictingGroundReactionForces/README.md

 # PredictingGroundReactionForces

 Toolbox to train, validate, and test using a reservoir computer to predict vertical ground reaction forces based on shank accelerometer data.
-The code and data is related to the publication: “Predicting vertical ground reaction forces from 3D accelerometery using echo state networks leads to accurate gait event detection” Margit M. Bach, Nadia Dominici, and Andreas Daffertshofer.
-Department of Human Movement Sciences, Faculty of Behavioural and Movement Sciences, Amsterdam Movement Sciences & Institute of Brain and Behavior Amsterdam, Vrije Universiteit Amsterdam, Amsterdam, The Netherlands.
+The code and data is related to the publication: “Predicting vertical ground reaction forces from 3D accelerometery using reservoir computers leads to accurate gait event detection” Margit M. Bach, Nadia Dominici, and Andreas Daffertshofer.
+Department of Human Movement Sciences, Faculty of Behavioural and Movement Sciences, Vrije Universiteit Amsterdam, The Netherlands.

 Please cite our paper when using the code.